Judge Blocks Trump's Executive Order Allowing Local Officials To Reject Refugees

 In September, President Trump announced that groups that help refugees find places to live must first get written consent from local and state jurisdictions before resettling them.

-Immigration advocates challenged the executive order in federal court, calling it cruel and short-sighted.
+Immigration advocates challenged the executive order in federal court, calling it cruel and shortsighted.

 In his ruling issued Wednesday, U.S. District Judge Peter Messitte wrote that the executive order "does not appear to serve the overall public interest."